 The official guide for GMAT review:

-This is undoubtedly one of the best GMAT preparation books available out there.
-This is mainly because this is the only book available in the market that is written by the creators of the exam and therefore it is the standard one.
-This book contains a large number of examples as well as exercises in all 3 sections to give the user plenty of insight into the various aspects of these sections.
+This is undoubtedly one of the best study guides available out there.
+This is mainly because this is the only one available in the market that is written by the creators of the exam and therefore it is the standard one.
+It contains a large number of examples as well as exercises in all 3 sections to give the user plenty of insight into the various aspects of these sections.
 It also includes sample responses and various tips and techniques to maximize your score in the exam.
 It will help you to bust lots of myths that surround the exam and you will get a real time experience on how the test works.
 There is also a diagnostic section that will help you in recognizing your weaknesses so that you can work more productively.
-This book is a must for anyone who is aiming to score high and only after going through this book should one attempt others.
-Overall it is a wonderful guide for your GMAT preparation.
+This book is a must for anyone who is aiming to score high and only after going through this should one attempt others.
+Overall it is a wonderful guide for your test preparation.